theom/python-threejs-framework/README.md

 allteria
 ===========

-A framework based on three.js, websockets and zodb.
+A web framework based on three.js, websockets and zodb.